 10.3.2.9 CTS and DMG CTS procedure

-Change the first paragraph as follows:

-A STA that receives an RTS frame addressed to it considers the NAV and NSTR limits in determining whether to respond with CTS, unless the NAV was set by a frame originating from the STA sending the RTS frame (see 10.24.2.2 (EDCA backoff procedure)).
-In this subclause for a non-S1G STA, “NAV indicates idle” means that the NAV count is 0 or that the NAV count is nonzero but the nonbandwidth signaling TA obtained from the TA field of the RTS frame matches the saved TXOP holder address.
-In an S1G STA, “NAV indicates idle” means that both NAV and RID counters are 0 or that either NAV or RID counter is nonzero but the TA field of the RTS frame matches the saved TXOP holder address.

-Insert the following two paragraphs as the second and third paragraph of the subclause:
+Insert the following two paragraphs as the first and second paragraphs of the subclause:

 In this subclause, a STA is NSTR limited if all of the following conditions are true:

 —the STA is affiliated with an MLD that has at least one NSTR link pair

 —the STA has received the RTS on a link that is a member of one or more of the MLD’s NSTR link pairs

 —a STA of the MLD is a TXOP holder or TXOP responder on one of the other links that is a member of at least one of the NSTR link pairs of which the link on which the RTS was received is a member

 If at least one of the above conditions is not true, then the STA is not NSTR limited.

+Change the first paragraph as follows:

+A STA that receives an RTS frame addressed to it considers whether the STA is NSTR limited and considers the NAV in determining whether to respond with CTS, unless the NAV was set by a frame originating from the STA sending the RTS frame (see 10.24.2.2 (EDCA backoff procedure)).
+In this subclause for a non-S1G STA, “NAV indicates idle” means that the NAV count is 0 or that the NAV count is nonzero but the nonbandwidth signaling TA obtained from the TA field of the RTS frame matches the saved TXOP holder address.
+In an S1G STA, “NAV indicates idle” means that both NAV and RID counters are 0 or that either NAV or RID counter is nonzero but the TA field of the RTS frame matches the saved TXOP holder address.

 CID 7778